 To use it, you wouldn’t flip it open, you’d swing the front part up, 180 degrees.
 In the end, it just looked strange.

-The "American Idol" phone.
-AT&T/Cingular has always had a relationship with "American Idol", being the official cell phone provider of texting in your vote.
-And, in the third season, Ryan Seacrest didn't just talk about texting in your vote, he also held up a phone.
+AT&T/Cingular has always had a relationship with Americal Idol, being the official cell phone provider of texting in your vote.
+And, in the third season, Ryan Seacrest didn’t just talk about texting in your vote, he also held up a phone.

 It was an ugly, ugly Nokia.
 For some reason, they decided that 12 keys were just too many.
 So they turned the 12 buttons into six buttons, and, by all accounts, made it impossible to accurately dial.